Italian diaspora: After World War II

 Istrian Italians leave Pola in 1947 during the Istrian-Dalmatian exodus.

+John Gunther in 1949 attributed postwar Italy's poverty to the country only being able to support 32 million of its 45 million people, with 400,000 babies born each year.
+Prime Minister Alcide De Gasperi joked to him that he would gladly give up all Marshall Plan aid if he could annually export 400,000 Italians.

 Following the defeat of Italy in World War II and the Paris Treaties of 1947, Istria, Kvarner and most of Julian March, with the cities of Pola, Fiume and Zara, passed from Italy to Yugoslavia, causing the Istrian-Dalmatian exodus, which led to the emigration of between 230,000 and 350,000 of local ethnic Italians (Istrian Italians and Dalmatian Italians), towards Italy, and in smaller numbers, towards the Americas, Australia and South Africa.

 The Italian emigration of the second half of the 20th century, on the other hand, was mostly to European nations experiencing economic growth.
 From the 1940s onwards, Italian emigration flow headed mainly to Switzerland and Belgium, while from the following decade, France and Germany were added among the top destinations.
 These countries were considered by many, at the time of departure, as a temporary destination—often only for a few months—in which to work and earn money in order to build a better future in Italy.
 This phenomenon took place the most in the 1970s, a period that was marked by the return to their homeland of many Italian emigrants.

 The Italian state signed an emigration pact with Germany in 1955 which guaranteed mutual commitment in the matter of migratory movements and which led almost three million Italians to cross the border in search of work.
 As of 2017, there are approximately 700,000 Italians in Germany, while in Switzerland this number reaches approximately 500,000.
 They are mainly of Sicilian, Calabrian, Abruzzese and Apulian origin, but also Venetian and Emilian, many of whom have dual citizenship and therefore the ability to vote in both countries.
 In Belgium and Switzerland, the Italian communities remain the most numerous foreign representations, and although many return to Italy after retirement, often the children and grandchildren remain in the countries of birth, where they have now taken root.

 An important phenomenon of aggregation that is found in Europe, as well as in other countries and continents that have been the destination of migratory flows of Italians, is that of emigration associations.
 The Ministry of Foreign Affairs estimates that over 10,000 associations set up by Italian emigrants over the course of over a century are present abroad.
 Benefit, cultural, assistance and service associations that have constituted a fundamental point of reference for emigrants.
 The major associative networks of various ideal inspirations are now gathered in the National Council of Emigration.
 One of the largest associative networks in the world, together with those of the Catholic world, is that of the Italian Federation of migrant workers and families.